 Episerver Digital Experience Cloud™ (DXC Service) offers a cloud-first approach to standout engagement including high availability and performance, easy connectivity with other cloud services and existing systems, ability to manage spikes in customer demand, and a platform that is ready to seamlessly adopt the latest technology updates.

-Note: This information is intended for developers building solutions based on Episerver DXC Service.
-Here you will find procedures and guidelines to consider when working with development and deployment.
+Note: This information is intended for developers building solutions based on Episerver DXC Service and includes procedures and guidelines to consider when working with development and deployment.

 Episerver DXC Service is based on Microsoft cloud technology, including these components:

 DXC Service is designed for scalability with consumption-based pricing, and you select a suitable package depending on the number of content items, and whether multiple sites should share the same code base.
 The included managed services ensure smooth deployment and application availability.
-See Episerver DXC Service Description for more details.
+See Episerver DXC Service Description.

-Within DXC Service, Episerver manages complex services such as availability, network configurations and logging, as well as deployment to production.
-This allows you to focus on development and testing of solutions.
+Within DXC Service, Episerver manages complex services such as availability, network configurations and logging, and deployment to production.
+This lets you focus on development and testing of solutions.
 As a developer though, you need to be aware of how coding patterns change when running a solution in the cloud.

-A solution in DXC Service is based on separated environments for integration/test, preproduction and production, where changes to code and content are deployed between the environments.
+A solution in DXC Service has separated environments for Integration/test, Preproduction and Production, where changes to code and content are deployed between the environments.

-See Getting started for information on how to proceed when you have received the DXC Service onboarding information from Episerver.
+See Getting started for how to proceed when you have received the onboarding information from Episerver.